 How Many Characters are Required for a Strong Password?

-Some computer software systems such as Microsoft, impose a character length limit and in general the maximum character length is 16 although a minimum of eight characters is relatively safe for most users.
+Some computer software systems such as Microsoft, impose a character length limit.
+In general the maximum character length is 16.
+But, a minimum of eight characters is relatively safe for most users.

 What is a Secure Password?